Facts you should know about infertility

 What is assisted reproductive technology (ART)?

-Assisted Reproductive Technology (ART) includes all fertility treatments in which both eggs and sperm are handled outside of the body.
-In general, ART procedures involve surgically removing eggs from a woman's ovaries, combining them with sperm in the laboratory, and returning them to the woman's body or donating them to another woman.
+Assisted Reproductive Technology (ART) includes all fertility treatments in which either eggs or embryos are handled outside of the body.
+In general, ART procedures involve removing mature eggs from a woman’s ovaries using a needle, combining the eggs with sperm in the laboratory, and returning the embryos to the woman’s body or donating them to another woman.
 The main type of ART is in vitro fertilization (IVF).